Write a little about yourself. Just a paragraph will do.

 after 24 years in LA, I can’t quite claim to be a country kid.
 I

 drink scotch at Pacific Dining Car.
 I’ve hiked the Andes and walked

 thru Ankor Wat.
 And as a daily New York Times reader, I’m one of

-those people who actually cares about the news – the trapped
+those people who actually cares about the news – The Supreme

-disaster happened.
+EU.
 Yes, I’m a bit quirky.
 I love film noir.
-I’ve
+I’ve named my laptop

 You read for pleasure.
 You correct my spelling.
 You remind me to